MarcoMaz/wa11y/README.md

 Here are some examples:

-**Example 1: Styling a Checkbox Component in React with Tailwind CSS**
+**Example 1: Styling a Input Checkbox Component in React with Tailwind CSS**

 ```
 function App() {